aspiers/openstack-summit-2016-austin-project-creation/markdown/life-after-creating-your-project.md

 Note:

+From status.openstack.org, CI results sorted by % failures.
 Noone wants to be in hall of shame!
 So ensure CI stays healthy and visible; this will breed confidence in your project.
 Always look for opportunities to improve it.
 Passing is not enough - also need good